Valid XHTML 1.0 Transitional

 "HMI (Human Machine Interface) layer": This layer contains the user interface, i.e. menus, display components etc.

-There is a separate implementation of the user interface for Java ME and Java SE.
+There is a separate implementation of the user interface for Java ME, Java SE, Android and HTML5.

 translation